LikhithaGaddi/MiniSQLEngine/README.md

 # Mini SQL Engine

-MiniSQLEngine can parse the SQl quries and execute them taking input from .csv files.
+MiniSQLEngine can parse the SQl queries and execute them taking input from .csv files.
 Developed using Python.

 ### Dataset: